Conservative Judaism

 Conservative Judaism, also known as Masorti Judaism, (Note: יהדות מסורתית) is a Jewish religious movement that regards the authority of Jewish law and tradition as emanating primarily from the assent of the people through the generations, more than from divine revelation.
 It therefore views Jewish law, or Halakha, as both binding and subject to historical development.
 The Conservative rabbinate employs modern historical-critical research, rather than only traditional methods and sources, and lends great weight to its constituency, when determining its stance on matters of practice.
 The movement considers its approach as the authentic and most appropriate continuation of Halakhic discourse, maintaining both fealty to received forms and flexibility in their interpretation.
 It also eschews strict theological definitions, lacking a consensus in matters of faith and allowing great pluralism.

-While regarding itself as the heir of Rabbi Zecharias Frankel's 19th-century positive-historical school in Europe, Conservative Judaism fully institutionalized only in the United States during the mid-20th century.
+While regarding itself as the heir of Rabbi Zecharias Frankel's 19th-century positive-historical school in Europe, Conservative Judaism only became fully institutionalized during the mid-20th century, in the United States.
 Its largest center is in North America, where its main congregational arm is the United Synagogue of Conservative Judaism, and the New York–based Jewish Theological Seminary of America operates as its largest rabbinic seminary.
 Globally, affiliated communities are united within the umbrella organization Masorti Olami.
 Conservative Judaism is the third-largest Jewish religious movement worldwide, estimated to represent close to 1.1 million people, including over 600,000 registered adult congregants and many non-member identifiers.

 Theology

 Attitude

 Conservative Judaism was marked by ambivalence and ambiguity in all theological matters from its earliest stages.
 Rabbi Zecharias Frankel, considered its intellectual progenitor, believed the very notion of theology was alien to traditional Judaism.
 He was often accused of obscurity on the subject by his opponents, both Reform and Orthodox.

 The American movement largely espoused a similar approach, and its leaders mostly avoided the field.
 Only in 1985 did a course about Conservative theology open in the Jewish Theological Seminary of America (JTS).
 The hitherto sole major attempt to define a clear credo was made in 1988, with the Statement of Principles Emet ve-Emunah (Truth and Belief) formulated and issued by the Leadership Council of Conservative Judaism.
 The introduction stated that "lack of definition was useful" in the past, but a need to articulate one now arose.
 The platform provided many statements citing key concepts such as God, revelation, and election, but also acknowledged that a variety of positions and convictions existed within its ranks, eschewing strict delineation of principles and often expressing conflicting views.

 In a 1999 special edition of Conservative Judaism dedicated to the matter, leading rabbis Elliot N. Dorff and Gordon Tucker stated that "the great diversity" within the movement "makes the creation of a theological vision shared by all neither possible nor desirable".